Liberty, Oklahoma: Demographics

-There were 63 households, out of which 41.3% had children under the age of 18 living with them, 66.7% were married couples living together, 11.1% had a female householder with no husband present, and 15.9% were non-families.
-14.3% of all households were made up of individuals, and 7.9% had someone living alone who was 65 years of age or older.
-The average household size was 2.92 and the average family size was 3.21.

-In Liberty, the population was spread out, with 30.4% under the age of 18, 9.8% from 18 to 24, 26.1% from 25 to 44, 22.8% from 45 to 64, and 10.9% who were 65 years of age or older.
-The median age was 33 years.
-For every 100 females, there were 106.7 males.
-For every 100 females age 18 and over, there were 93.9 males.

-The median income for a household in the town was $25,833, and the median income for a family was $35,625.
-Males had a median income of $30,781 versus $26,875 for females.
-The per capita income for the town was $12,421.
-About 9.4% of families and 6.5% of the population were below the poverty line, including 11.7% of those under the age of 18 and none of those 65 or over.
+According to the 2020 census, Liberty has a population of 153 people in 77 households.
+62% of the town's population is White.
+Liberty has 24.9 PD/sqmi.
+The town's median income is $54,417, and 5.1% of its population is below the poverty line.

 Economy

 Agriculture has been the base of the town economy.
 By 2000, over 86 percent of the inhabitants commuted to work in other towns.

 "Liberty Mounds"

-The signs on US Route 75 pointing in the direction of Liberty east of the highway show the name as “Liberty Mounds”.
+The signs on US Route 75 pointing in the direction of Liberty east of the highway refer to "Liberty Mounds".
 The Liberty town name was taken from the nearby Liberty School District.
-Given the district's proximity to Mounds, Oklahoma on the west side of US-75, a former school superintendent referred to the district as “Liberty Mounds” to distinguish it from another Liberty school district near Morris in Okmulgee County.
+Given the district's proximity to Mounds, Oklahoma on the west side of US-75, a former school superintendent referred to the district as "Liberty Mounds" to distinguish it from another Liberty school district near Morris in Okmulgee County.
 So the highway signs reference the school, although both the town and the school district are actually named Liberty.